 Chemistry exams will emphasize factual knowledge and assess the achievement of the Learning Outcomes.
-Short answer, essay questions, diagrams and multiple-choice questions may be used.
-Exams focus on what happens in class as supplemented and amplified by the readings and notes.
-Exam structure is currently all multiple choice but may vary depending on needs that arise.
-All lecture exams are currently multiple choice and will be administered in-person.
+Short answer, essay questions, diagrams, calculations and multiple-choice questions may be used.
+Exams focus on what happens in class as supplemented and amplified by the readings, lecture notes and homework.
+Pre-test and Post-test structure are all multiple choice.
+All lecture exams will be a combination of show-your-work and multiple choice and will be administered in-person.

 Assignments and exams may be given in class or online via d2L/eLearn.
 For those administered online through d2L/eLearn, students may be required to use a virtual proctoring program like Respondus Lockdown Browser with Monitor.
 Virtual proctoring programs will require a compatible device, microphone, and webcam.
-In the event that the student does not use the specified requirements for the entire assignment or exam is not completely proctored, this could result in a grade of zero "0" for the assignment or exam.
+In the event that the student does not use the specified requirements or the entire assignment or exam is not completely proctored, this could result in a grade of zero "0" for the assignment or exam.
 Students will be provided specific testing procedure and assignment completion information directly from the instructor.
+Grading of Module tests is done with high score being at or above 85%, to become 100%.
+All tests scoring below the high will receive the same extra credit % added to their percent as received on the high test.
+For the total grade percentage calculated for the semester, no more than 40 points can be added to your grade through extra credit.